-You will get the chance to try some of the most iconic sweet dishes, such as British, French, Asian pastry and the famous Humble Crumble!
+During the tour you will discover why London is really a cultural intersection, also concerning food, and you will try pastries and sweet delights from all around the world!
+In fact, you will get the chance to try some of the most iconic sweet dishes, such as British, French, Asian pastry, as well as the famous Humble Crumble!

-End the tour tasting one of the most popular desserts in London right now!
+We will finish the tour back to Covent Garden, where you will try one of the most popular desserts in London right now!
+Can you guess what are we talking about?

 London, the capital of England and the United Kingdom, is a vibrant, multicultural metropolis known for its rich history, iconic landmarks, and dynamic cultural scene.
 From the ancient Tower of London to the modern Shard, the city offers a blend of the old and the new, making it a fascinating destination for travelers from around the world.